SIGNOVA-X/frontend/README.md

 - 📊 **Progress Tracker** – Track your communication improvements over time.
 - 🤟 **Learning Section** – Practice and learn sign language at your own pace.
-- 🗳️ **Feedback Portal** – Share ideas and suggestions to help shape SIGNOVA’s future.
+- 🗳️ **Feedback Portal** – Share ideas and suggestions to help shape SIGNOVA-X’s future.

 ---